 About Britain's Natural History MuseumThe Museum of Natural History is one of the three museums on London’s Exhibition Road, along with the Science Museum and the Victoria and Albert Museum.
 From a distance, the museum appears to be a palace with turrets.
 Its Victorian building features white decorations of various colors and animal sculptures on the walls.
 At the entrance to the museum you will be greeted by a skeleton sculpture of a giant dinosaur - the diplodocus.

-The museum presents exhibits from the life sciences and earth sciences, where just about 70 million different exhibits are offered.
+The museum presents exhibits from life sciences and earth sciences, where the museum holds about 70 million specimen, a small fraction of which are displayed.
 Botany, insects, dinosaurs, geology and zoology are just some of the topics you will find here.
 One of the Museum's most fascinating collections is the collection of skeletons of its fossilized dinosaurs, though the museum also contains many other interesting exhibits, such as sensory exploration, animal research, the Earth's ecosystem, and more.

 Through experiences and attractions- including games for the visitors- the museum succeeds in making this knowledge clear and accessible to all.
 The presentation of the exhibits here teaches visitors how to explore and observe them.
 In order to facilitate the visitors’ experience, the museum is divided into five sections marked by different colors.